forward1019/url-shortener/README.md

 A full-stack URL shortener application built with Next.js, NestJS, and Supabase, designed with scalability in mind.

 ![URL Shortener Homepage](assets/images/homepage-screenshot.png)
-*Homepage of the URL Shortener application with URL input field and list of shortened URLs*

 ## Technology Stack